-Don’t let inclement weather stop you from biking.
-Cycling is one of the healthiest forms of exercise and when planned properly it can be a great activity year-round!
+Don’t let poor weather conditions stop you from biking.
+Cycling is one of the healthiest forms of exercise, and when appropriately planned, it can be a great activity year-round!
 With spring around the corner, here are some tips for staying safe.
-Especially at times when Mother Nature seems to throw a wrench in your plans on that next bike adventure.
+Especially when Mother Nature throws a wrench in your plans on that next bike adventure.

 Inclement weather and the rain

-Visibility is the key along with staying dry.
-It is a lot harder for both motorists and pedestrians to see you when it’s raining out.
+Visibility is the key, along with staying dry.
+It is harder for motorists and pedestrians to see you when it’s raining out.
 You can wear a reflective and fluorescent vest to stand out and attach reflectors to both your bicycle and helmet (which you should always wear!).
-Flashing lights on the front of your bicycle and on your saddle are also very eye-catching in the rain.
+Flashing lights on the front of your bike and your saddle are also very eye-catching in the rain.

 Avoid non-porous surfaces

-Driving your bike on brick, metal and wood surfaces when wet all become very slippery.
+Driving your bike on brick, metal, or wood surfaces becomes very slippery when wet.
 Try to avoid traveling over these surfaces when raining.
 If you must ride on these smooth exteriors, do so without turning your handlebars to prevent skidding and slow down.

 Dress for the temperature

-It is tempting to bundle up with multiple layers when you’re cycling in the rain with the hopes of preventing the water from soaking all the way through your clothing to you.
-Unfortunately, what will probably happen, all your layers will become wet from sweat and you’ll be stuck wearing multiple layers of soggy clothing.
-When it’s raining out dress according to the temperature outside, not the volume of rain.
-If you don’t have any waterproof clothing, a very thin poncho or large trash bag, with holes for arms and head to slip through can do wonders.
+It is tempting to bundle up with multiple layers when you’re cycling in the rain with the hopes of preventing the water from soaking through your clothing to you.
+Unfortunately, what will probably happen, all your layers will become wet from sweat, and you’ll be stuck wearing multiple layers of wet clothing.
+When it’s raining out, dress according to the temperature outside, not the volume of rain.
+If you don’t have any waterproof clothing, a very thin poncho or large trash bag with holes for arms and head to slip through can do wonders.

 Inclement weather and the snow

-Slow down—it’ll take you twice as long to stop in the snow than in clear conditions.
-When approaching stop signs or intersections, give yourself plenty of room to stop and avoid skidding.
+Slow down—it’ll take twice as long to stop in the snow than in clear conditions.
+When approaching stop signs or intersections, give yourself plenty of room to prevent and avoid skidding.